woodrutr/GraniteLedger/README.md

 &nbsp;
 # Usage
-The BlueSky Prototype can be executed either as a Dash app that provides a graphical user interface (GUI), or run from the command line.
+The BlueSky Prototype can be executed either through the Streamlit app that provides a graphical user interface (GUI), or run from the command line.
 All scripts should be run from the top-level directory of the project via the app or ```main.py``` file, as explained below.

 Note that the Prototype can be run with different configuration options to indicate the modules, regionality, temporal resolution, solver options, and other module-specific settings.
 These options are encoded in [```run_config.toml```](src/common/run_config.toml).
 When running the model from the command line, ```run_config.toml``` must be modified directly and contains detailed descriptions of the configuration settings.
 When running the model from the GUI, the same configuration options can be set via the interface without accessing the file directly.
-For GUI users, the configuration options are described in detail [here](#dash-app-features).
+For GUI users, the configuration options are described in detail [here](#streamlit-app-features).

 One of the key features of the BlueSky Prototype is the ability to run modules individually or select between two solve options for the integrated runs.
 The table below describes the different modes when running the model.
 More details on these methods can be found in the [Integrator README](src/integrator/README.md).